acumos/system-integration/z2a/INSTALL.md

 Using your editor of choice (vi, nano, pico etc.) please open the `mlwb_value.yaml` file such that we can edit it's contents.

-*CouchDB* - the following values need to be populated in the `mlwb_value.yaml` file before installation of the MLWB dependencies (Phase 3).
+*CouchDB* - the following values need to be populated in the `mlwb_value.yaml` file before installation of the MLWB dependencies.

 ```bash
 #CouchDB